ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 - Referencing change sets directly (so you and your collaborators each understand exactly which changes are being discussed)

 You'll want to download a text editor and use Markdown (a lightweight, plain text formatting syntax that makes documents easy to write) to create your content.
 (We'll expand on Markdown and its benefits later in this post.)

 ### GitHub

 ![A screenshot of a README file on my practice repository on github.com](github.com-screenshot.png)

-[GitHub](https://github.com/) is a free website that stores files for your projects.
-Powered by Git, it allows you to:
+[GitHub](https://github.com/) is an online service that allows users to use Git online, while providing powerful tools for collaboration.
+With these tools, you can:

 - collaborate with other authors on code, web pages, etc.,
 -  review one another's edits
 - create or start a dialogue using Issues
-- make your repositories public or private, accessible only by contributors you choose (paid version)
+- make your repositories public or private, accessible only by contributors you choose (you can use private repositories with up to 3 contributors for free, but will need the paid version for teams of 4+)
 - allow your repositories to be cloned or downloaded, so other people can work on the files they contain